Frequently Asked Questions: Students

 *Beginning July 1, 2016 undergraduate and graduate student employees will not receive approval to work more than 20 hours per week while classes are in session.

-International student may NOT work more than 20 hours per week, except during periods of non-enrollment.
+International students may NOT work more than 20 hours per week, except during periods of non-enrollment.
 This rule ensures compliance with visa regulations.

 How do I know if I have Federal Work-Study?

 Every student who applies for financial aid receives an award letter listing the programs and award amounts for which they are eligible.
 Students who are awarded Federal Work-Study will receive an award letter from the Financial Aid Office.
-If students are not sure whether they have Federal Work-Study, they may contact the Financial Aid Office at (314) 968-6992 or the Career Planning & Development Center at (314) 968-6982.
+If students are not sure whether they have Federal Work-Study, they may contact the Financial Aid Office at (314) 968-6992.

 What forms need to be completed once I have been hired?